sled-group/navchat/README.md

 # ORION Framework for Open-World Interactive Personalized Robot Navigation

-Existing object navigation often neglect the multi-round interactive language communication between human and robots and only focus on class-level object goal rather than instance-level object goal that contains personalized information.

 We propsoe a general framework for Open-woRld Interactive persOnalized Navigation (ORION) that uses Large Language Models (LLMs) to make sequential decisions to manipulate different modules.

 ![framework](./framework.png)